blackALT/blackALT/README.md

 <!--
 **blackALT/blackALT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-- 👩‍💻 I’m currently working on security information
+- 👩‍💻 I’m currently working with security information
-- 🌱 I'm learning about software engineering, architecture and development
+- 🌱 Always learning about software engineering, architecture and development
-- 👯 I’m looking to collaborate with DevSecOps and web applications security applied to software development
+- 👯 Righ now i’m looking to collaborate with DevSecOps and web applications security applied to software development projects
 - 💬 Ask me about security, development, writing, astronomy and poetry (in deep, i'm a romantic girl :heartpulse:!)
 - 📫 How to reach me: instagram.com/wanessao_0/
 - 😄 Nickname: Wan
 - ⚡ Fun fact: I'm a proud fan about T-shaped knowledge.
 Be alive to aggregate!
+- 📔 Close friends know: I'm a professional writer!

 <!--